 Students who were placed on Financial Aid Exclusion may choose to appeal the exclusion.
 If the appeal is approved, the student is placed on Financial Aid Probation status.
 A student on Financial Aid Probation may receive financial aid for one subsequent semester.
 A student on Financial Aid Probation may be placed on an Academic Plan that will require the student to meet certain terms and conditions as determined by the Financial Aid Appeal Committee.
 At the conclusion of the Financial Aid Probation semester, the student must be meeting SAP standards or be meeting the requirements specified in the Academic Plan.

 Students placed on Financial Aid Exclusion may appeal the denial of financial aid if extenuating circumstances are present.
 A Request for Appeal of Financial Aid Exclusion form must be submitted explaining the extenuating circumstances, how these circumstances have changed, and their plan to maintain satisfactory academic progress if the appeal is approved.
-Supporting documentation is required.
+Supporting documentation is encouraged.
 Appeals must be submitted to the Financial Aid Office prior to the midpoint of the semester for which students are appealing their exclusion status.
 Financial aid appeals are reviewed by a committee of faculty and staff.
 The committee's decision is final.

 Beginning July 1, 2011 students may only receive federal financial aid for one repeat of a previously passed course.
 Students taking a required repeat of a course should contact the Financial Aid Office to ensure those credits are counted appropriately for financial aid.
 Please note that the student may need to provide documentation from the academic advisor confirming the requirement to repeat the course.